Programmable photonic waveguide arrays: opportunities and challenges: Introduction

-Among these advances, programmable photonic circuits have become a key enabler of flexible and scalable devices~\cite{Bogaerts2020}, with Mach-Zehnder interferometer (MZI) based mesh structures~\cite{Reck_1994, Clements_2016, Perez_2017} being widely adopted for applications in microwave photonics~\cite{Marpaung_2019}, neuromorphic computing~\cite{shastri2021photonics}, and quantum information processing~\cite{carolan2015universal}.
-These mesh architectures rely on discrete 2×2 beam splitters and phase shifters, adapted from free-space optics, and have scaled rapidly in complexity over the last two decades, as illustrated in Fig.~\ref{fig:num_components}, which summarizes the growth in circuit size and component count across different photonic platforms.
+Among these advances, programmable photonic circuits have become a key enabler of flexible and scalable devices~\supercite{Bogaerts2020}, with Mach-Zehnder interferometer (MZI) based mesh structures~\supercite{Reck_1994, Clements_2016, Perez_2017} being widely adopted for applications in microwave photonics~\supercite{Marpaung_2019}, neuromorphic computing~\supercite{shastri2021photonics}, and quantum information processing~\supercite{carolan2015universal}.
+These mesh architectures rely on discrete 2×2 beam splitters and phase shifters, adapted from free-space optics, and have scaled rapidly in complexity over the last two decades, as illustrated in Figure.~\ref{fig:num_components}, which summarizes the growth in circuit size and component count across different photonic platforms.
 However, they are fundamentally limited by the need to bend light paths, contributing to optical loss and limiting circuit density.

 In contrast, photonic waveguide arrays (WAs) offer a unique platform that implements ``always-on'' Hamiltonians through evanescent coupling in a fixed spatial geometry.
-These structures have no direct analogs in free-space optics and have enabled pioneering studies in light transport~\cite{PhysRevLett.81.3383,PhysRevE.66.046602,christodoulides_discretizing_2003,fleischer2003observation}, Bloch oscillations~\cite{morandotti1999experimental,PhysRevLett.83.4752}, Anderson localization~\cite{schwartz2007transport,lahini2008anderson}, quasicrystal dynamics~\cite{PhysRevLett.110.076403,levi2011disorder}, and topological photonics~\cite{RevModPhys.91.015006,longhi2009quantum}.
-Their use has also expanded to classical and quantum information processing, including quantum walks~\cite{peruzzo2010quantum}, matrix multiplication~\cite{zhou2022photonic}, and quantum state generation~\cite{doi:10.1126/sciadv.aat3187,chapman2023quantum,doi:10.1126/science.aau4296}.
+These structures have no direct analogs in free-space optics and have enabled pioneering studies in light transport~\supercite{PhysRevLett.81.3383,PhysRevE.66.046602,christodoulides_discretizing_2003,fleischer2003observation}, Bloch oscillations~\supercite{morandotti1999experimental,PhysRevLett.83.4752}, Anderson localization~\supercite{schwartz2007transport,lahini2008anderson}, quasicrystal dynamics~\supercite{PhysRevLett.110.076403,levi2011disorder}, and topological photonics~\supercite{RevModPhys.91.015006,longhi2009quantum}.
+Their use has also expanded to classical and quantum information processing, including quantum walks~\supercite{peruzzo2010quantum}, matrix multiplication~\supercite{zhou2022photonic}, and quantum state generation~\supercite{doi:10.1126/sciadv.aat3187,chapman2023quantum,doi:10.1126/science.aau4296}.
 Traditional waveguide arrays have long enabled studies in light dynamics and quantum simulations.
 However, their static nature, with parameters fixed at fabrication, imposes severe limitations on scalability, adaptability, and reusability across applications.